-Jane works for the County and has been a member of the Retirement Plan since January 1, 2010.
-She will be 60 on January 1, 2026, with 16 years of Service.
+Jane works for the County and has been a member of the Retirement Plan since January 1, 2016 and was continuously employed.
+She will be 60 on January 1, 2032, with 16 years of Service.
 Jane has purchased four years of previous service credit.

-Jane is eligible for special early retirement on January 1, 2026, because her age plus her Service plus her purchased service credit is 80 or more.
+Jane is eligible for special early retirement on January 1, 2032, because her age plus her Service plus her purchased service credit is 80 or more.
 She can begin receiving unreduced benefit payments at age 60.